SRM8847/Kubernetes-Static-Website/README.md

 # 1) Prepare your static site

-Create a folder for your site (example content shown):
+Create a folder for your site:

 ```
 site/